Uko/QualityAssistant/QualityAssistant.package/QANautilusAction.class/README.md

 description - the description that will be present on popup on hower

-action - a one parameter block that is evaluated with the critic when the button is pressed
+action - a two (ortional) parameter block that is evaluated with the critic and the current code entity (class, method…) when the button is pressed